SLA Expectations for MSP Services

 Some organizations don't actually need 24/7 support.
 If your critical systems are monitored and your MSP has an on-call rotation for genuine emergencies, that's often sufficient even if your named support hours are business hours.
 What matters is understanding what 24/7 actually means and whether it matches your actual needs.
 24/7 support is expensive, and you should only pay for it if you genuinely need it.

-Every SLA has exclusions—situations where downtime doesn't count against the MSP's commitment.
+Every SLA has exclusions — situations where downtime doesn't count against the MSP's commitment.
 These are supposed to protect the MSP from liability for things outside their control.
 Common exclusions include third-party vendor outages, customer-caused issues, scheduled maintenance, and force majeure events like natural disasters.

-These exclusions are reasonable, but read them carefully.
-"Third-party vendor outages" makes sense—if your cloud provider is down, that's not the MSP's fault.
-"Customer misconfiguration" makes sense—if you delete a critical database, that's not the MSP's fault.
-"Scheduled maintenance" makes sense if announced in advance.
-"Force majeure" makes sense.
+These exclusions are reasonable in principle.
+If your cloud provider is down, that's not the MSP's fault.
+If you delete a critical database, that's not the MSP's fault.
+Scheduled maintenance announced in advance is fair to exclude.
+Force majeure makes sense.

 But some MSPs try to exclude things that should be covered.
 If the exclusion says "operator error" and that includes human mistakes by the MSP's staff, that's too broad.
 If the exclusion says "any issue caused by third-party software" and that includes software the MSP selected and configured, that's overreach.
 Read the exclusions and understand what's not covered.

 An SLA without enforcement is a promise the vendor can break without penalty.
 The enforcement mechanism is what makes an SLA meaningful.
 Good MSPs offer service credits when they miss SLAs.
-These should be automatic—the credit applies to your next bill without you requesting it.
+These should be automatic — the credit applies to your next bill without you requesting it.
 If you have to claim credits, most organizations won't bother because the administrative hassle exceeds the credit value.

 A reasonable credit structure is 5% of your monthly bill for one missed SLA, 10% for two missed, and 15% for three or more per month.
-Some vendors cap total credits at 25% even if they miss constantly—that's reasonable as long as 25% represents real financial impact.
+Some vendors cap total credits at 25% even if they miss constantly — that's reasonable as long as 25% represents real financial impact.

 Ask the MSP: what happens if you miss an SLA?
 Is there a credit?
 Is it automatic?
 What's the credit amount?
 If the vendor can't answer these questions clearly, the SLA isn't enforced and doesn't mean much.

-Matching SLAs to Your Actual Business
+Match SLAs to Your Actual Business Requirements

 The best SLAs are the ones that match your actual needs, not the highest numbers the vendor offers.
 If your business can tolerate email being down for 2 hours per month, don't buy 99.99% uptime.
 If your development environment doesn't need high availability, don't pay for it.